Alexanders101/SPANet/README.md

 The full `ttbar` dataset may be downloaded here: http://mlphysics.ics.uci.edu/data/2021_ttbar/.

+We also have a more advanced example demonstrating some of the additinoal inputs and outputs available on a semi-leptonic `ttH` event.
+[Refer to this page for a detailed walk-through for the `ttH` example](docs/TTH.md).

 ## Usage
 Using this library requires setting up several components.
 Refer to the following documentation pages in order to learn about the